atom-box/one-and-one/README.md

 A 1947 book title by Agatha Christie beat me to this quote.

 ## How's it going so far?
-__I'm doing it the hard way:__
+__I want to do it the hard way:__
 Instead of ftp, I am updating my web page via LocalCommit -> GitHubRemote -> PullToHostingServer.
-This is 3x more steps and is causing many merge/conflicts.<br>
+This is 3x more steps and is causing many merge/conflicts.
+Which is actually good news, pedagogically.<br>
 __Good news:__ I'm getting much better at Git and Vim-mergetool.
 And it's a good place to be wrong: this is a  low-stakes, static, mostly-for-fun page.
-This was first deployed on October 10th, 2018, at http://takenattheflood.us<br/>
-It is my first command-line-deployment to a shared server (1&1).